nerwuuus/sql-employee-time-db/how_to_update_db_instruction.md

 table_name3 = "bronze.sap_wbs"
 print(f"Data was loaded successfully to the table {table_name1}, {table_name2} and {table_name3}.")
 ```
-## 3. Call the below procedure to truncate silver tables and load a new data into silver layer
+## 3. Call the procedure below to truncate silver tables and load new data into the silver layer

 ```sql
 CALL silver.truncate_and_load_silver();